We work together to

 CUNY-IIE provides free information sessions for pre- and in-service educators to learn, act and advocate for an equitable education for immigrant students and their families.

-We invite instructors of education courses across the country to sign up for a 90-minute information session for their Fall ‘25 classes.
+We invite instructors of education courses across the country to sign up for an in-person or virtual 90-minute information session for their Spring 2026 courses.

 PreK-12 Immigration Literature Guide